-Want to find out a way to get the Priority Pass card for free?
+Want to find out a way to get a free Priority Pass?
 The Priority Pass card will let you into hundreds of lounges around the world.
 If you reside in Hong Kong, there’s a few choices.

 The well-heeled can get the Priority Pas card through Standard Chartered.
 The Standard Chartered Priority Banking Credit Card is a Visa Infinite card which provides cardholders with a free PP. Keep in mind you need to be a Priority Banking customer, which means $60,000+ monthly salary direct deposit or $1,000,000 in bank assets.